 In addition to the CDC order, the Transportation Security Administration (TSA) anticipates issuing additional information and guidance on this topic.

-The U.S. Department of Transportation has posted Frequently Asked Questions online and will continue to add to this site with additional information in the coming days.
+The U.S. Department of Transportation has posted Frequently Asked Questions online and will continue to add to this site with additional information.
 The Department will be scheduling stakeholder calls beginning the week of February 1, 2021.

 Please share the mask mandate information with colleagues and send questions to: TransitMaskUp@dot.gov

-Beginning June 29, The Incline Railway will begin daily departures on a limited basis from the lower station in St. Elmo!
+The Incline Railway has daily departures on a limited basis from the lower station in St. Elmo!

 No initial passenger trips will start at the top station.

 Face Covering will be required to ride the Incline Railway.
 (Masks are available for purchase in the gift shop.)